vincentkwok21/vincentkwok21.github.io/_posts/2023-07-06-UltrasoundInstrument.md

 }

 {% endhighlight %}
+<sub>^the main behavior of the code is shown here, stabilization[] is used as the sliding averaging window, the calculations for distance as well as rounding are heres as well</sub>

 I then wanted to see if I could incorporate an LCD screen into the build as well.
 For example, displaying notes that you are playing could be useful, or even some variation of sheet music could be very insteresting as well.
 I followed this simple [hello world tutorial](https://www.arduino.cc/en/Tutorial/LibraryExamples/HelloWorld) to get it running, most of the work done in this section was correctly wiring the circuit.
 The final build is quite busy and dense, especially with so many devices all coneected to the same power source and ground.
 I have attached some images/videos of the build below: